 My biggest problem was the way he handled his contract negotiation using an audience that loved him as hostages in order to make a few extra clams.
 Between this and the arrogant but aloof character of himself that he had yet to master made him come off as an unfriendly diva that didn't play well with others.

-I do think he made the right move to leave when he did though because it did feel like SNL was developed to be his show where he would have been like a Carol Burnett or Benny Hill where the collaborative process would've been to make Chevy stand out from the rest of the cast which would have never led SNL to be the long living institution that I still enjoy to this day.
+I do think he made the right move to leave when he did though because it did feel like SNL was developed to be his show where he would have been like a Carol Burnett or Benny Hill.
+Shows like this have a collaborative process that would've attempted to make Chevy stand out from the rest of the cast which would have never led SNL to be the long living institution that I still enjoy to this day.

 The Wicker Breakdown:

-- This was followed by a game show parody call You Can't Win which offers the contestants a grand prize of one million dollars, as well as a bunch of high-end luxury merchandise but the challenges are so impossible that there is literally no way to win.
+This was followed by a game show parody called You Can't Win which offers the contestants a grand prize of one million dollars, as well as a bunch of high-end luxury merchandise but the challenges are so impossible that there is literally no way to win.

 Speaking Of Fashion (And Other Things) was a black and white cable access show where Mr. Blackwell interviews Chevy as his arrogant self about his new line of men's clothing that uses a style called California Flare.

 Marianne Faithful then returns to the stage to perform Guilt.

 This week's short film was called Hollywood's Forgotten Directors which was pretty much a career profile of Linden Palmer who was blackballed during the first round of the Red Scare.